Diary of Robert Russell Walker, 1941-1945 - Part 5

 THE HILLMAN - OPPENHEIM

-OVER THE RIVER - GALEWORTHY
+OVER THE RIVER - GALSWORTHY

 SONS - PEARL S BUCK

-THE ADVENTURES OF ALEBEN - M. DRENNAN
+THE ADVENTURES OF ALIBEN - M. DRENNAN

-THE SUN IS MY UNDOING-MARGUERITE STEEN.
+THE SUN IS MY UNDOING - MARGUERITE STEEN.

 RED EARTH - JANE ENGLAND.